aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/oleobjects/add-oleobject-to-excel-worksheet/_index.md

 type: docs
 url: /oleobjects/add/
 aliases: [/add-oleobject-to-excel-worksheet/]
-keywords: "Add OLE object, Excel worksheet, Aspose.Cells Cloud, REST API, SDK"
+keywords: "Add OLE object, Excel, Aspose.Cells Cloud, REST API, SDK"
 description: "Use Aspose.Cells Cloud REST API to add OLE objects to Excel worksheets.
 The API can be called directly or through SDKs for C#, Java, PHP, Ruby, Node.js, Python, Perl, and Go."
+ArticleTitle: "Add OLE Object to Excel Worksheet with Aspose.Cells Cloud API"
 weight: 20
 ---

 This REST API adds an **OLE object** to an Excel worksheet.

+**Prerequisites** – You must have a valid JWT authentication token, and any source files referenced by `oleFile` or `imageFile` should be uploaded to the specified storage location before invoking the endpoint.

 ## REST API